 Whether you're a recent graduate leading with education or an experienced professional placing it at the end, your education section contributes to your overall narrative.
 Format it cleanly, include only what's relevant, and be honest about your credentials.
 If you have professional certifications, those can complement your education section nicely.

 Remember: as your career progresses, your work experience will become the star of your resume.
 Education provides the foundation, but your achievements write the story.
-Make sure to also build a strong skills section to support your qualifications.
+Pair it with a strong skills section to round out your qualifications.

 Create Your Professional Resume